 The author suggests readers review resource library information, i.e. internationally available broad spectrum and comprehensive websites for further information as listed particularly in the CDC's historic One Health chronicle.

-More than ample generational evidence exists to literally scream out, "Why was this One Health modality not widely implemented much earlier?
+More out, "Why was this One Health modality not widely implemented much earlier?
 While exponentially expanded on the world stage today, why is it still not ramrodded above and beyond its current status?!!

 "The time has come," the walrus said ..."
 Lewis Carroll and reference the 1930s appeasement in WWII, The Gathering Storm.
 Winston Churchill's great memory recalled it from Punch, 4 October 1890, following a train wreck blamed on a sleeping crewman.

-To the crewmen of the world's political and health establishments' powersthat-be, WAKEUP!
+To the crewmen of the world's political and health establishments' powers-that-be, WAKEUP!